alnesjo/Sentio/README.md

 ### Project plan

 * Set up a basic gradle project and define the first milestones.
-* Imlement issues in isolated branches and open pull requests develop.
+* Imlement issues in isolated branches and open pull requests against develop.
 * Once a milestone has been reached prepare a release branch to merge into master.